The Little Æolian Harp Page

 An email from Russel W.

-I have always been intrigued by aeolian harps, and I was glad to have found your "Little Æolian Harp Page."
+I have always been intrigued by Æolian harps, and I was glad to have found your "Little Æolian Harp Page."
 I actually first visited the page about a year ago, and I printed out the plans to build one.
 Well, I still haven't built one, but I did buy the tuning pegs and pins.
 The story does not stop here however.
-I was searching the auction web site ebay.com about a month ago, and I found someone selling an aeolian harp.
+I was searching the auction web site, ebay.com about a month ago, and I found someone selling an Æolian harp.
 I asked the seller to send a picture of the harp, and what I received in return was the exact drawing from the Little Æolian Harp Page.
 I figured, "why build it when I can buy it."
 A musician I may be, but a luthier I am not.
 I received the harp just a couple days ago, and while it is only 22 inches long, it otherwise looks just like the drawing you have posted.
 I wish I could tell you who did build it, but all I can tell you is that it came from the state of Illinois in the USA.
 The weather here in California has been a bit rainy and overcast lately so I have not yet tested this harp outside.
-But it sure does sing when you put it in front of a fan.
+But it sure does sing when you put it in front of a fan[Another example of laminar air flow - Art].

 Just thought you might want to know that someone did follow your plans.
 I wish I could say it was I. You can believe me when I say that the maker of this harp knew what he was doing.
 It is very well crafted.

-An email from Jon - he writes from New Zealand:
+An email from Jon - from New Zealand:

 I must admit I haven't tried different tunings.
 I will now.
 I did read somewhere that you get good results if you tune the stings to the fundamental frequency of the box itself.
 Before putting the strings on, hold the box by one of the tuning pegs and using your knuckle knock the top of the sound board and try to establish what the resonant note of the box is.
 Then tune the strings accordingly.